ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 {backmatter}

 # Document History

+## Version 03
+Clarified based on comments and questions from early implementors

+## Version 02
+Reflected comments on mailing lists

 ## Version 01
 This version adds a full REST definition this is based on suggestions from Jakob Schlyter.